ewolden/vettu-hva/README.md

 APP_MAIL_PASS - The password for the email given

-TOKEN - Token to ensure that post request to controller.php comes from the application
+TOKEN - Token to ensure that only post request that comes from the application are treated by controller.php